street2geek/rovers/README.md

 ## Getting Started

-This project was written using the Deno runtime in order to utilize TypeScript out of the box.
+This example was written using the Deno runtime in order to utilize TypeScript out of the box.

 Cd into folder and run tests to log result.